-This is an excellent watch for metrics.
+This is an excellent GPS watch is built for thermal shock and water resistance.
 If you’re a swimmer, hiker, or runner and looking for a running watch that gives you detailed metrics; Garmin Instinct is what you were looking for all this time.
 It tracks distance, pace, heart rate, stress as well.
 The battery life is 16 hours on GPS mode.

 It has a built-in heart rate monitor.
 It also has a built-in mini-map and 3 axis compass, trackback feature to navigate a similar route from where you started your journey; There is the Garmin Explore website and app to guide you and Garmin Connect online fitness community automatically uploads your activity data.
 It also gives you a 100% accurate running cadence.
 Indeed, it’s a marvelous GPS running watch when it comes to activity tracking and sports metrics.

 Garmin Forerunner 235-sports watch

 Garmin forerunner 235 is one of the best running watches and activity tracker as well, it is light in weight and has a high-resolution display easily seen in the sunlight.

 - Garmin Forerunner 235 has a built-in optical Heart rate sensor.

 - It tracks sleep, distance, pace, cycling, running, and training sessions.